migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L09.md

 Q. What is an ordinance?

-...
-A decree

-...
-In this case a decree by who? ...
-By God

-...
-Note: It is not a sacrament.

 Q. What is a sacrament?

-...
-An act that bring favor or grace to the one doing it.

 **b.
 Purpose of Communion:**

 Q. What is the purpose of communion?

-...
-To keep us in remembrance of Christ's death.

 S **c.
 Communion instigated at Passover** - Matthew 26:19,26-29